Giorgio Corona

 Giorgio Corona (born 15 May 1974) is an Italian former professional footballer who played as a forward.

 Career

 Corona joined Brindisi in 2002 in co-ownership deal, from Messina.
-In 2003 Brindisi acquired the remain 50% registration rights.
+In 2003, Brindisi acquired the remain 50% registration rights.
 He then joined Catanzaro in 2003.
 In June 2006 he was signed by Calcio Catania.

 He joined Mantova in July 2007.
 In 2009, he left for Taranto.
 In 2010, he was signed by Juve Stabia, winning the promotion playoffs to Serie B.

 In August 2011 he terminated his contract with Taranto and returned to Sicily for Serie D club A.C.R.
 Messina.

 He retired in 2018 after having played for Atletico Catania.

 Personal life

-Corona's son Giacomo (born 2004) followed on his father's footsteps, and is currently a youth player for Palermo, being also included as part of the first team squad for the 2021–22 Serie C season.
+Corona's son Giacomo (born 2004) followed in his father's footsteps, and is currently a youth player for Palermo, being also included as part of the first team squad for the 2021–22 Serie C season.